 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

 Like Eastern steeps like the ones featured in this article?
-Then you’ll really like SKI’s highly opinionated list of the 10 Toughest Trails in North America, available exclusively to Active Pass members.
-If you don’t have Active Pass, well, why not?
+Then you’ll really like SKI’s highly opinionated list of the 10 Toughest Trails in North America, available exclusively to Outside+ members.
+If you don’t have Outside+, well, why not?
 Join here.

 Western skiers take it for granted that their ski areas are more hardcore than their Eastern counterparts and like to pooh-pooh the idea that the East Coast boasts some truly challenging terrain.
 Mountains out East may not have the vertical you get out West, but we’re willing to wager that advanced and expert skiers spoiled by wide-open slopes and forgiving snow would call these narrow, gnarly East Coast runs more than a little challenging.

 More Steeps: The Steepest Inbounds Runs in North America

 So you like an audience?
 You can practically touch the chairs overhead from the Liftline entrance.
 Fifty-something-degree pitch, boulders, mandatory air depending on coverage.
 Gnarly.

 The slides are a collection of chutes and ice-covered waterfalls that are guaranteed to scare the pants off even the most technical of skiers.
 Be ready for it all: glades, rocks, cliffs, and more.